arkency/posts/posts/2015-04-30-on-my-radar-rethinkdb-plus-react-dot-js-plus-rails.md

 ### SSE in Browser

 So we've got the first render covered.
-But we need to make this component auto updates when data changes.
+But we need to make this component auto updates when the data changes.
 We are going to use [Server Sent Events](http://www.html5rocks.com/en/tutorials/eventsource/basics/) for that.
 It's a browser API for one way, server to browser communication over HTTP connection.
 It even has automatic reconnections built-in.